WorkSpace

 Components

-Working with just 3-4 shades of gray, and an orange, made it easy to make a low-fidelity, auto-layout design look put-together.
-By using the Apple’s iOS 18 iPadOS 18 library, I only needed to create a few custom components for repeated use.
+By using the Apple iOS 18 / iPadOS 18 Figma component library, I only needed to create a few custom, modular components for the prototype.

 Simple interactions